rayniel95/rayniel95.github.io/docs/projects/projects.md

 *January 2025 - February 2025*

-This project is a clinic history admin dashboard.
-With the dashboard is possible to  store information of the patients, admins, doctors or add information about drug exposures, notes of the patients.
-All the information is store as NFTs (Non Fungible Tokens) in Sepolia (Ethereum) testnet.
+This project is a clinical history admin dashboard.
+Through the dashboard, it is possible to store information about patients, admins, and doctors, or add information about drug exposures and patient notes.
+All the information is stored as NFTs (Non-Fungible Tokens) on the Sepolia (Ethereum) testnet.

 - Implemented NFTs (ERC 721) smart contracts for admin, doctor, patients, drug exposure and notes using inheritance to improve code readability and reutilization.
 - Used openzeppelin contract to guarantee security, code readability and code reutilization.